 I do like that this bag is much smaller and lighter than many others on our list.
 At just 3 pounds total, it’s aeons lighter than other bags on our list.

 Best For: Summer sleeping in pleasant weather with a small bag you can carry anywhere.

-I have to say, first, that the nearly 10 pound weight for a 32 degree bag (even a double) is absurdly heavy.
+However, I have to say, first, that the nearly 20 pound weight for a 10 degree bag (even a double) is absurdly heavy.
 It’s just insane from the perspective of backpacking and hiking.
 This is 100% not for hikers.

-The exterior fabric is supposed to be water resistant.
+The exterior fabric is supposed to be water resistant but canvas by itself is not so Kamp-Rite has given it a water-resistant coating.
 Getting a bag like this into wet conditions, though, is just silly.